 In the midst of all these stories is Dad Lewis, the elderly owner of the town’s hardware store.
 The novel opens with the news that he has terminal cancer.
-He leaves hospital knowing he has one final summer of life ahead.
-As he waits out his remaining weeks he takes an inventory of his life; weighing up the success of his 50 year marriage and his business against his failure as a father.
+It’s a beautifully crafted scene that follows he and his wife as leave the hospital and drive home through wheat fields and wild grass verges, knowing he has one final summer of life ahead.
+As he waits out his remaining weeks he takes an inventory of his life; weighing up the success of his 50 year marriage and his business, against his failure as a father.

 There are ghosts in his past that he wants to lay to rest, regrets he wants to remedy.
 Outwardly Dad Lewis is rather an ordinary man: